goldenraphti/Oslo_Beaches_Map-React-WebApp-final_project/README.md

 Oslo Best Summer Beaches

-The goal of this app is to track your book reading.
-You have 2 screens.
+The goal of this web-app is to present the best summer beaches of Oslo.
-The main one ('/') is the screen listing your saved books.
-You can re-arrange them by changing their category (Currently Reading, Read, or Want to read).
-You can also "delete" them from your collection by modifying their category to 'none'.
-The second screen, that you access clicking on the button bottom right of the home screen, is the Search Page from which you can add books to your collection.
-Type some keywords or title, or even authors in the search fields.
-The books corresponding to your query will appear.
-You can add them to your collection by changing their category and adding them to the appropriate one.
-If they are already present in your collection then their current category will be selected.
-At this point of the development only certain keywords will provide an answer.
-If your query does not match anything, a list of search terms will be displayed on your screen.
+You can display or hide the beaches list by clicking the hamburger menu in the top right corner.
+You can select each beach individually, clicking on their name in the list.
+If you click a beach name, only its marker will remain displayed.
+You can re-display all beaches markers by clicking on the "show all beaches" link in the sidebar.
+Credits page is linked at the bottom of the sidebar.

 ## Loading the app